rclone/rclone/docs/content/docs.md

 specify the desired bandwidth in kBytes/s, or use a suffix b|k|M|G.  The default is `0` which means to not limit bandwidth.

-For example to limit bandwidth usage to 10 MBytes/s use `--bwlimit 10M`
+For example, to limit bandwidth usage to 10 MBytes/s use `--bwlimit 10M`

 It is also possible to specify a "timetable" of limits, which will cause certain limits to be applied at certain times.
-To specify a timetable, format your entries as "HH:MM,BANDWIDTH HH:MM,BANDWITH...".
+To specify a timetable, format your entries as "HH:MM,BANDWIDTH HH:MM,BANDWIDTH...".

 An example of a typical timetable to avoid link saturation during daytime working hours could be: